SiljeP/indie-author-assignement/README.md

 see github projects for to do/ kanban board.

 ### Audience
 Adults from 25+ years old.
 Journalist and/or economical interested people.
+Listeners of the popular Danish economics podcast "Millionærklubben".

 ### Other information
 - The projects uses the BEM naming convention.